 In our previous two blog posts, we discussed how fetal distress and meconium aspiration syndrome can affect your newborn baby.
 While those topics might seem scary to some of our Kentucky readers, there are other issues that pregnant women might face.
 One of those issues is the possibility of having an undiagnosed pregnancy complication.
 In this post, we will discuss acardiac twins and how devastating it can be when a doctor doesn’t diagnose the condition early in the pregnancy.

-Acardiac twins is a condition in which the blood from one twin is delivered to the other twin in a flow that is backwards.
+Acardiac twins is a condition in which the blood from one twin is delivered to the other twin in a flow that is backward.
 This condition is serious because it means one twin isn’t getting the oxygen it needs.
-This condition, which is also known as twin reversed-arterial perfusion sequence, is life threatening.
+This condition, which is also known as the twin reversed-arterial perfusion sequence, is life-threatening.